ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 The first screen you will see is the Multi-Session menu:

-Real time configuration manager can be access in one of two ways.
+Real time configuration manager can be accessed in one of two ways.

 Virtel 3270 Application
 ^^^^^^^^^^^^^^^^^^^^^^^

-1. By logging onto the Virtel application as defined by the APPLNAME in the TCT or at start up in the Virtel JCL parameters.
+1. By logging onto the Virtel application as defined by the APPLNAME in the TCT or at startup in the Virtel JCL parameters.

 ::